 b : the celestial abode of God or the gods : heaven

 Did You Know?

-When it comes to "welkin," the sky's the limit.
-This heavenly word has been used in English to refer to the vault of the sky since at least the 12th century, and it derives from an earlier word from Old English that meant "cloud."
-In current English, "welkin" is still flying high, and it is often teamed with the verb "ring" to suggest a loud noise or an exuberant expression of emotion, as in "the welkin rang with the sound of the orchestra" or "her hearty laugh made the welkin ring."
-These contemporary phrases echo an older use-the original words of a carol that once began "Hark, how all the welkin ring," which we now know as "Hark!
+When it comes to welkin, the sky's the limit.
+This heavenly word has been used in English to refer to the vault of the sky for centuries, and it derives from an Old English word meaning "cloud."
+In current English, welkin is still flying high, and it is often teamed with the verb ring to suggest a loud noise or an exuberant expression of emotion, as in "the welkin rang with the sound of the orchestra" or "her hearty laugh made the welkin ring."
+These contemporary phrases echo an older use—the original words of a carol that once began "Hark, how all the welkin ring," which we now know as "Hark!
 The herald angels sing."

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete the name for the infernal regions (such as those found in John Milton's Paradise Lost): P _ _ d _ _ o _ i _ m.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP